Lacquer-of-Uncaring/web-coding-challenge/README.md

 - [x] As a User, I can sign in using my email & password
 - [x] As a User, I can display the list of shops sorted by distance
 - [x] As a User, I can like a shop, so it can be added to my preferred shops
+- [x] Liked shops disappear from nearby shops and vice-versa

 * Bonus points (those items are optional):

 - [ ] As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours
-- [ ] As a User, I can display the list of preferred shops
+- [x] As a User, I can display the list of preferred shops
-- [ ] As a User, I can remove a shop from my preferred shops list
+- [x] As a User, I can remove a shop from my preferred shops list

 ## Start up Guide